deepprajapati25/devops/README.md

 Cons: Complex to set up initially, maintenance overhead, potential for bottlenecks.

 #### What is Docker
-Docker is a platform for developing, shipping, and running applications in containers, which are lightweight, isolated environments that package everything needed to run the application, including code, dependencies, and configurations.
+Docker is a platform for developing, shipping, and running applications in containers, which are lightweight, isolated environments that package everything needed to run the application, including code, dependencies, and configurations.<br/>
+Using Docker with DevOps makes it easier to create applications using unique interconnected components.
+You also get a high level of control over all the changes during the development life cycle.
+This makes it easier to go back to a previous version of the application you want.

 #### What is Nagios
 Nagios is an open-source monitoring and alerting system that helps IT teams track the health and performance of their IT infrastructure, including servers, networks, and services, by sending alerts when issues are detected.